-We proposed the initiative to the Bulgarian Football Union.
-Together, we organised a photosession and video shoot with several national team players — captain Ivelin Popov, Brazilian-born Marcelinho, Bozhidar Kraev, women's goalkeeper Viktoriya Dimova, as well as players from the youth team.
+We brought the idea to the Bulgarian Football Union.
+We staged a photo and video shoot with several national team players — captain Ivelin Popov, Brazilian-born Marcelinho, Bozhidar Kraev, women's goalkeeper Viktoriya Dimova, as well as players from the youth team.

 Campaign Launch Video